Eriobotrya balgooyi

-Rhaphiolepis balgooyi is a species of flowering plant in the family Rosaceae.
+Eriobotrya balgooyi is a species of flowering plant in the family Rosaceae.
 It is endemic to Borneo, where it is found on Mount Kinabalu and Mount Tambuyukon in Kinabalu Park of Sabah state in Malaysia.

-Rhaphiolepis balgooyi is a multi-branched shrub, growing 0.5 to 2 meters high.
+Eriobotrya balgooyi is a multi-branched shrub, growing 0.5 to 2 meters high.
 It grows in woody scrub on ultramafic soils between 2,420 and 2,560 meters elevation.